 Nevada’s Division of Welfare and Supportive Services of the Department manages and administers these public assistance programs.

-Welfare fraud can be both a state as well as a federal crime.3 Depending on the particularities of the case, the FBI typically charges welfare fraud suspect with such fraud offenses as mail fraud and/or wire fraud.
+Welfare fraud can be both a state as well as a federal crime.3 Depending on the particularities of the case, the FBI typically brings such fraud charges as mail fraud and/or wire fraud.

 In practice, most criminal cases are prosecuted in either state or federal court.
-But it is legal for a suspect to face charges in both courts for the same alleged offense.4
+However, it is legal for you to face charges in both courts for the same alleged offense.4

 2. What are the defenses to welfare fraud in Nevada?